(Last Revised June 2022)

 SECTION 2.
 DUTIES

-(6) he/she shall appoint, with the approval of the board of directors, all committees.
-He/she may remove or replace any committee member with the approval of the board of directors.
+(6) H/she shall appoint, with the approval of the Board of Directors, all committees. he/she may remove or replace any committee member with the approval of the Board of Directors.

 B. VICE PRESIDENT

-(1) It shall be the duty of the secretary to keep a true and accurate record of the proceedings of all meetings of this organization and of all meetings of the board of directors.
-No erasures shall be made.
-The secretary shall read the minutes of the previous meeting of the organization and board of directors meetings at each regular meeting of the organization.
+(1) It shall be the duty of the Secretary to keep a true and accurate record of the proceedings of all meetings of this organization and of all meetings of the Board of Directors.
+The Secretary shall read the minutes of the previous meeting of the organization and Board of Directors meetings at each regular meeting of the organization.
 Records shall include original and approved minutes.

-(10) he/she shall prepare and submit a proposed annual administrative budget to the budget committee on or before march 1st of each year.
+(9) He/she shall be the custodian of the organizatioHe/she shall prepare and submit a proposed annual administrative budget to the Budget committee on or before march 1st of each year.